nus-cs2113-AY2223S2/ip/docs/README.md

 ![Yammers](../assets/yammers.png)

-if you find it, that is.
+If you find it, that is.

 ## Usage